CenterForCollectiveLearning/opencracia/README.md

 ### Language support
 Opencracia supports an internationalization framework (i18n).
 The language by default is English ("en").
 However, you can either modify the default language or include multi-language support by passing an array to the `languages` parameter.

-For example, if `"languages": ["fr", "en"]`, it means that the platform is in French and English, and the default language is French.
+For example, if `"languages": ["es", "en"]`, it means that the platform is in Spanish and English, and the default language is Spanish.

 Next, we include more details regarding translations across the website.